munkireport/munkireport-php/app/modules/appusage/README.md

 * last_time - Human readable last time of app event
 * number_time - How many times the app was launched or quitted

+#Dependencies
-Uses crankd (https://github.com/MacSysadmin/pymacadmin) and ApplicationUsage.py (https://github.com/google/macops/tree/master/crankd) for application usage gathering.
-Will automatically install if not already installed.
+Uses [crankd] (https://github.com/MacSysadmin/pymacadmin) and [ApplicationUsage.py] (https://github.com/google/macops/tree/master/crankd) for application usage gathering.
+Will automatically install all required files if they are not already installed.